 Collect your data: Do not wait until all data is collected to begin analyses.
 You should begin analyses as soon as data starts to come in.
 After all data is collected and analyzed, write your results and discussion section of your thesis.
 Complete a draft of your entire thesis for review by your chair.
 After that draft of the entire thesis is approved, send it to the committee members for comment.
-Schedule a date based on the deadlines provided by the Office of Graduate Studies and Research (OGSR) in the spring semester to defend your thesis.
-The date must be significantly prior to the OGSR deadline to allow for changes to be made for the final submission date of to the University (i.e., OGSR deadline).
+Schedule a date in the summer to defend your thesis.
+The date must be prior to July 1st to allow for changes to be made for the final submission date of Aug 1 to the university.